 Gene Research Could Play a Role in Prevention

 Despite millions of dollars in research, medical scientists have yet to find a solution for the prevention of neck and back pain.
 Unfortunately, those who suffer from chronic spine problems are growing.
 It is imperative to further research is carried out to determine the role genetics play so preventative measures can be used to help people avoid neck and back pain.

 As most people know, identical twins share the same genetic makeup.
 In the research carried out by Dr. Jan Hartvigsen, it was discovered that genetics played a large role in the development of neck and back pain.
 Susceptibility of the development of pain accounted for around thirty-eight percent of the study participants.
 Although researchers were able to find a connection, they still do not understand what makes some people more vulnerable to the development of pain than others.

 Although there are many modalities of care, physiotherapy has been proven beneficial in helping people overcome the pain and stiffness in their necks so they can live more productive lives.
 Physical therapy can help to rehabilitate the cervical spine, allowing individuals to feel relief.

 Physiotherapy, also known as physical therapy, is crucial for helping people overcome pain and increase their normal range of motion.
 When individuals are dealing with neck pain, they often find it difficult to move their necks, which can impede normal function.

-A physiotherapist can target a treatment plan that is focused on helping their patients overcome their unique neck limitations.
+A massage therapist from downtown can target a treatment plan that is focused on helping their patients overcome their unique neck limitations.
 With ongoing therapy, individuals can sometimes avoid neck surgery and other invasive forms of treatment for overcoming their pain.